-I understand it’s a rowing machine and the name suggests an outdoor use.
-Rowing machines are quite convenient indoors, especially in countries where you cannot readily access ice or water parks where you could use a water rowing machine.
+I understand it’s a rowing machine, and the name suggests an outdoor use.
+But the thing is, rowing machines are quite convenient for home use, especially in countries where you cannot readily access ice or water parks where you could use a water rowing machine.

-Even if you’re in such an environment, using your rower outdoors might be problematic even for competitive rowers from rowing clubs.
+A lot of times, if you’re in such an environment, using your waterrower outdoors might be problematic even for competitive rowers from rowing clubs.
 You might face harsh weather conditions.
 Have you ever considered high tides at rivers?

 The rowing machine is perfect for Crossfit training.
-That’s not all; if you’re looking to increase your aerobic, anaerobic, and cardio endurance, this is the machine for you.
-The rowing machine ensures that every muscle in your body is active, especially your arms and legs, so it’s a perfect addition to a home gym and home workout programs.
+That’s not all; if you’re looking to increase other training options like aerobic, anaerobic, and cardio endurance, this is the best machine for you.
+The rowing machine ensures that all muscle groups in your body are active, especially your arms and legs, so it’s a perfect addition to a home gym and home workout programs.

 Strength building?
 Check.